This post may contain affiliate links. Please see our disclosure policy.

 Adding essential oils for the toilet bombs

-This is always the best part about DIYing your own cleaning products, or any products for that matter; you get to choose the scent.
+This is always the best part about DIYing your own cleaning products, whether it’s my homemade shower scrub or my DIY anti-mold spray; you get to choose the scent.
 I personally prefer citrus oils for cleaning; lemon is my favorite!

 You can also use tea tree, lime, wild orange, rosemary, or lavender.
 All these essential oils have cleansing and purifying properties, making them a great option for cleaning toilets.